 To successfully sue someone for giving you an STD under the negligence claim, the judge has to determine that a reasonable person under the circumstances, would not have sex without first informing his or her partner about the possibility of a STD infection.

-Also for a negligence claim, intent is not required, therefore even if your partner used a condom or didn’t intend on deliberately infecting you, they would still be liable for damages if they failed the burden of duty.
+Also, for a negligence claim, intent is not required, therefore even if your partner used a condom or didn’t intend on deliberately infecting you, they would still be liable for damages if they failed the burden of duty.

 You can sue someone for giving you an STD under the claim of Sexual battery.
 Sexual battery refers to sexual intercourse without consent, otherwise known as rape.
 The basis of the claim is that, even though you contracted the STD through consensual sex, you wouldn’t have consented if you were made aware that your partner had a sexually transmitted disease.
+Hitting a girl is not the only wrong that result in a charge of battery.
+One can face a charge of sexual battery if he secured consent for intercourse by fraud.

 Effectively, you can make the claim that the intercourse amounted to sexual battery since if you were aware of the very real risk of contracting the STD, you wouldn’t have consented.